 Let’s look at how Printful makes it easier for you to sell in this country.

-Printful collaborates with 2 facilities in Australia: one in Brisbane that helps with direct-to-garment (DTG) product fulfillment, and another in Victoria that handles non-apparel orders.
+Printful collaborates with 3 facilities in Australia: one in Brisbane that helps with direct-to-garment (DTG) product fulfillment, and two in Melbourne that handle non-apparel orders.

 At the moment, a selection of DTG products is available for fulfillment in Australia, including the best-selling Bella + Canvas, Gildan, Anvil, and American Apparel t-shirt, with more products on the way!
 As for non-apparel products, here’s what we currently fulfill in Australia: